 There is a $50 per semester nonrefundable charge to participate in the monthly plan.
 The total standard cost for the 2018-19 academic year, including the Associated Students fee, and the payment plan fee, is $69,596.
 Thus, if a student has no financial aid, the amount due each installment period is $8,699.50.
 Students who wish to take advantage of the payment plan will be able to subtract from the total yearly cost figure the amount of any assured scholarship, loan or outside award.

-If the agreed-upon payments are unpaid and no special arrangements have been made, the balance due becomes delinquent after a five business-day grace period.
+If the agreed-upon payments are unpaid, the balance due becomes delinquent after the first of the month.
 A $25 late fee is then assessed and the student may become ineligible to continue studies or to have access to the residence and dining halls.
 In the event of repeated failure to make payments on schedule, the privilege of monthly payments will be withdrawn.

 Students with unpaid bills will have grades and transcripts withheld and will not be graduated or given honorable dismissal.
 Seniors must settle all College bills by April 15 in order to receive their diplomas with their class at commencement.